lynchreborn/WWEBattlegroundsSDK/README.md

 - [![](https://i.imgur.com/X61nlsK.png)](https://i.imgur.com/X61nlsK.png)

 ## Creating A Mod
-- Included is a sample "The Final Boss" The Rock texture mod.
+- Included is a sample **"The Final Boss" The Rock** texture mod.
+We will be packaging this mod.
+Look at how it re-creates the folder structure from the original game files.

-- Go to Edit > Project Settings > Packaging and make sure "Use Pak File" is** UNCHECKED.**
+- Go to `Edit > Project Settings > Packaging` and make sure `Use Pak File` is** UNCHECKED.**

-- Go to File > Package Project > Windows > Win 64
+- Go to `File > Package Project > Windows > Win 64`

-- In the folder you chose as the output for Packaging, you will find a "WindowsNoEditor" folder.
-Inside that, will be "WWEPlaygrounds" folder.
+- In the folder you chose as the output for Packaging, you will find a `WindowsNoEditor` folder.
+Inside that, will be `WWEPlaygrounds` folder.

 - [![](https://i.imgur.com/0AA3GfL.png)](https://i.imgur.com/0AA3GfL.png)

-- Delete everything in that folder except for the CONTENT folder.
+- Delete everything in that folder except for the `CONTENT` folder.
 This is where your mod assets are kept.

 - [![](https://i.imgur.com/HRDWcNf.png)](https://i.imgur.com/HRDWcNf.png)

-- Anywhere on your computer, make a folder with the name of your mod as well as adding *"_P"* to the end of the folder name.
-Example being "z_TheFinalBoss_P"
+- Anywhere on your computer, make a folder with the name of your mod as well as adding `_P` to the end of the folder name.
+Example being `TheFinalBoss_P`

-- Cut and paste the cooked WWEPlaygrounds folder into this mod folder.
+- Cut and paste the cooked `WWEPlaygrounds` folder into this mod folder.

 - [![](https://i.imgur.com/NecUlv5.png)](https://i.imgur.com/NecUlv5.png)